 However... a question popped into my head.

-What if I could make money on stocks AFTER earnings already came out?
+What if I could make money on stocks AFTER earnings come out?

 That way I wouldn’t be guessing.

 Instead, I’d be betting on a stock that was already winning...
-Or... on the flip side... bet against a stock that is already losing.
-Either way I eliminate the surprise and I follow where the momentum is.
+Or... on the flip side... betting against a stock that was already losing.
+Either way, I eliminate the surprise... and I follow where the momentum is.

-And that’s what I did.
+So that’s what I did.

-My One Ticker Payouts strategy zeroes in on just one stock that starts its move AFTER a major earnings news.
+My One-Ticker Payouts strategy zeroes in on just one stock that starts its move AFTER major earnings news.

 HOST: But wait a second.